raballew/okd-the-hard-way/docs/01-hypervisor.md

 On Fedora, it is the wheel group the user has to be added to, as this group has full administrative privileges. libvirt is needed to manage virtual machines and networks.
 Those tasks usually requires more permissions.
-Add the `okd` user to the group using the following command:
+Add the `okd` user to the groups using the following command:

 ```bash
 [root@okd ~]# usermod -aG wheel okd